How Much Does Wood Siding Cost in 2025?

 Cedar

 Cedar siding costs $3 to $30 per square foot.
-Because it can be stained and is rot-resistant, cedar is easily one of the most popular siding choices.
-Western Red and Eastern White are most often used.
+Because it can be stained and is rot-resistant, cedar is easily one of the most popular siding choices, with Western Red and Eastern White being the most often used.

 Pine

-Pine is more affordable, at just $1 to $5 per square foot.
-Homeowners choose it for its price point, along with its multiple designs and colors (white, blue stain, knotty, and gray).
+Pine is a budget-friendly option at just $1 to $5 per square foot.
+Homeowners choose it for its price point, along with its multiple designs and colors, such as white, blue stain, knotty, and gray.

-Pine is available throughout the United States.
-Pressure-treated pine is very rot—and insect-resistant and is available in most locations for up to twice the price of untreated pine.
+Pressure-treated pine is highly resistant to rot and insects and available in most locations for up to twice the price of untreated pine.

 Redwood

 Redwood is a softwood that costs between $4 and $20 per square foot.
-It is more abundant in the western part of the United States, so you may pay less for it.
+It’s abundant in the western part of the United States, helping keep costs down in this region.

 Cypress

 Cypress costs $5 to $12 per square foot, making it another economical option.
-Similar to redwood, it's more abundant in the southeast, meaning you may be able to score a better deal in a state like Georgia or Florida.
+Similar to redwood, it's more abundant in the southeast, meaning you can find a better deal in a state like Georgia or Florida.

 Hardwood (Teak, Ipe, Cumaru)

 Hardwoods such as teak, ipe, and cumaru range from $5 to $20 per square foot.
 These tropical woods offer unique aesthetics and are often more rot-resistant and structurally stable than softwoods.
-While they can be more challenging to work with and typically cost more upfront, their durability can make them a worthwhile investment.
+While they can be more challenging to work with and cost more upfront, their durability makes them a worthwhile investment.

 Board and Batten